Kuduxaaa/face-detector/README.md

-# face-detect
+# Face Detection & Images Finder
-face detector in python with OpenCV2
+Face detector and images finder in python with OpenCV2